-Commercial real estate investing can produce significant returns for investors while providing the security of a physical asset; however, it’s important to distinguish between the types of real commercial real estate as they carry different benefits and strategic considerations.
-Depending on your investing goals, the sub-types of real estate you are investing in—or real estate asset classes—can present their own unique set of risk/reward profiles.
-If you believe that a certain, once ignored neighborhood is up and coming amongst millennials you may want to invest in properties that provide rental housing to accommodate that demand.
+EquityMultiple allows you to participate in high-quality commercial real estate investment offerings at relatively low minimums, facilitating diversification across property types and investment strategies.
+Commercial real estate is attractive due to its potential to produce returns for investors uncorrelated from public markets while providing the security of a physical asset.
+However, it is important to distinguish between the many types of commercial real estate, as they carry different benefits and strategic considerations.
+Depending on your investing goals, the types of real estate you are investing in—or real estate asset classes—can present their own unique set of risk/reward profiles.

 Real Estate Asset Class Focus Articles